seinan9/LSCDiscovery/README.md

 #### Static Approach

-The following script can be used to automatically decide for a list of target words, which words lost or gained sense(s) between C_1 and C_2:
+The following script can be used to solve the binary classification task:

 	bash scripts/classify_sgns.sh <data_set_id> <window_size> <dim> <k> <s> <min_count1> <min_count2> <itera> <t>

-The following script can be used to automatically rank a set of target words according to their degree of LSC between C_1 and C_2:
+The following script can be used to solve the graded ranking task:

 	bash scripts/classify_sgns.sh <data_set_id> <window_size> <dim> <k> <s> <min_count1> <min_count2> <itera>

 #### Contextualized Approach

-Again, BERT requires word usags.
-If word usages were already extracted for the automatic LSC Discovery, you can use these by providing the `<sample_id>`.
-Otherwise, the follo
+BERT requires word usages.
+If word usages were already extracted earlier, you can use these by providing the `<sample_id>`.
+Otherwise, the following can be executed:

 	bash scripts/prepare_sample.sh en_semeval sample_1 100 25 en

-The following script can be used to automatically decide for a list of target words, which words lost or gained sense(s) between C_1 and C_2:
+The following script can be used to solve the binary classification task:

 	bash scripts/classify_sgns.sh <data_set_id> <sample_id> <language> <type> <layers> <t>

-The following script can be used to automatically rank a set of target words according to their degree of LSC between C_1 and C_2:
+The following script can be used to solve the graded ranking task:

 	bash scripts/classify_sgns.sh <data_set_id> <window_size> <dim> <k> <s> <min_count1> <min_count2> <itera>

 ### Parameter Settings

-In this section a description of the parameters as well as recommended values for both languages are provided.
+In this section a description of the parameters as well as their recommended values for both languages are provided.
+Find detailed notes on model performances and optimal parameter settings in [these papers](#bibtex).

 #### Static Approach